 Iceland relies on NATO for military support.
 Locally, we have a peacemaking force called the Crisis Response Unit (ICRU) of about 200 staff.
 These peacemakers don't wear a uniform or carry any arms in most cases.

-We also have an air defense system and national coast guard.
+We also have an air defense system and the national coast guard.
 However, the lack of a standing army means no full-time professional military force.

 11. Icelanders treat their celebrities as ordinary citizens.

 Because of the small population, famous Icelanders don't stand out.
 However, most Icelanders know each other, so it's not a big deal to come across Björk or the president at the city park.

 You might even come across her without security, as the country is ultra-safe.